 Implementing a Successful Recycling and Organics Program at Work

-- Containers for organic waste may be placed in areas where that material is concentrated such as kitchens and coffee stations.
+- Containers for organic waste should be placed in areas where that material is concentrated such as kitchens and coffee stations.

 - Have signs on or above all containers that are easy to see and indicate what can go into them.

 - Communicate with your custodial staff to ensure they know the proper disposal locations and how to properly collect material from different bins.

-- Contact your waste hauler to do a waste sort to help you better understand what is going into the trash that could be recycled.
+- Contact your waste hauler to do a waste sort to help you better understand what is going into the trash that could be diverted.

-- Monitor the recycling and trash containers for contamination and provide feedback to employees and/or custodial staff as needed.
+- Monitor the containers for contamination and provide feedback to employees and/or custodial staff as needed.